stated-tech/Grants-Program/applications/application-template.md

 As DotSama contributors, we've been spending this year watching teams growing and evolving into parachain owners within a federated network.

-The State of DotSama has reached a point where people can no longer cooperate without competing: this is a strong sign of centralization.
-Do we want parachains evolve into trusts that litteraly own DotSama?

-We need to reverse the pressure ; hack web2 to make it look web1 ; grow our own seeds, and root them on-chain.
-In doing so, we'll embrace web3 as a true community owned decentralized system: not just a marketplace for blockspace but something more human.

 We thus identified few major issues that need to be solved ASAP in order to fix DotSama's governance.
 Indeed, the current centralization in decision making processes within blockchain ecosystems results in:

 - Lack of communication between voters and proposal makers